weavejester/codox/README.md

 $ boot codox target
 ```

+## Breaking changes in 0.9.1

+* The `:language` option has been removed;
+* In its place an option `:languages`, whose value should be a vector of language keys, has been added.

 ## Breaking Changes in 0.9

 In preparation for a 1.0 release, Codox 0.9 has a number of breaking